tim-smart/effect-io-ai/effect/Schedule-whileOutput.md

 # whileOutput

-Returns a new schedule that continues for as long the specified predicate on the output evaluates to true.
+Returns a new schedule that continues execution for as long as the given predicate on the output evaluates to `true`.

+**Details**

+This function modifies an existing schedule so that it only continues execution while a provided condition holds true for its output.
+If the predicate returns `false`, the schedule stops.

 To import and use `whileOutput` from the "Schedule" module: